LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 This assumes we are giving a single token of type `T`.
 We also want to do multiple dispatch on sentences which are `Vector{T}` and on batches of sentences where are `Vector{Vector{T}}`.
 When working with batches we'll need all sentence to be the same length.
-We truncate long sentences (already done in `preprocess`) and we can introduce a padding token for sentences shorter than the maximum length.
 Here the unknown token is used for padding:
 {%highlight julia %}
 function encode(tokenizer::IndexTokenizer{T}, seq::AbstractVector{T}) where T